Jardines Galleries

 Registry Sets

-Registry sets are online collections tracked by grading services, allowing collectors to build, display, and compete with complete date/mint sets.
+Registry Sets are online collections tracked by the grading services, allowing collectors to build, display, and compete with complete date/mint sets.
+Both NGC and PCGS run mature Registry programs with extensive SA categories.
+For the full Registry strategy framework — type set vs date run vs modern perfection — see the NGC Grading & Registry Guide.

 NGC Registry